arcee-ai/DistillKit/README.md

 ## Features

-- Logit-based Distillation
+- Logit-based Distillation (models must be the same architecture)
-- Hidden States-based Distillation
+- Hidden States-based Distillation (models can be different architectures)
 - Support for Supervised Fine-Tuning (SFT) - DPO and CPT to come at a later date.